-We are interested in understanding the deregulation of transcriptional pathways in human disease and in finding small molecules to normalize these gene expression patterns.
-Our lab uses drug discovery technology to identify novel biological regulatory pathways and potentially therapeutic small molecules.
+We are interested in understanding the deregulation of epigenetic and transcriptional pathways in human disease and in finding small molecules with therapeutic potential to normalize these gene expression patterns.
+Our current efforts are focused on five main exciting projects:

-- Identifying and characterizing new epigenetic modulators with potential as therapeutic drugs and as research tools to discover new biology.
+1. Identifying and characterizing new epigenetic modulators with potential as therapeutic drugs and as research tools to discover new biology.

 This is our most advanced project.
 Our top compound, JIB-04, is now being used worldwide in epigenetic research and is sold by over ten companies.
 We discovered it and characterized it as a Jumonji histone demethylase inhibitor.
 These enzymes are overexpressed in cancer.
 Inhibiting them kills cancer specifically, and sensitizes malignant tumors resistant to standard therapeutics.

 2. Profiling human tumors to define novel molecular epigenetic targets